jh3nd3rs0n/jargyle/README.md

 ```

 If you want to enter a user, the prompt will ask you for the user's name, password, and re-typed password.
 It will repeat the process to add another user if you want to continue to enter another user.
-If you wish not to enter any more users, the new users file will be created.
+If you do not want to enter any more users, the new users file will be created.

 ```